steveklabnik/blog/_posts/2011-08-12-we-forget-that-open-source-is-made-of-people.md

 years of their life working on something, and now, all of that is gone.
 That shit stings.

+Sometimes, forks are necessary.
+Sometimes, there are approaches that are fundamentally different.
+Forking is still an option, even if it's a last resort.
+I'm also not saying that feelings should totally trump technical merit.
+All I'm saying is this: consider the blood, sweat, and tears of others before you act.
+Just in general.

+It's also not a zero-sum game, either.
+The pie can be grown.
+But that also doesn't mean that it's grown in a way that makes anyone feel good about it.
+There's a difference between "We represent two sides of some coin" and "Those fuckers make shitty software."
+Both approaches can grow the pie.
+One is far better than the other.

 What's the human cost of rapid competition between software projects?
 Is this cost worth it?